kaspanet/rusty-kaspa/docs/testnet10-transition.md

 - **Mining:**
   `kaspa-miner --testnet --mining-address <your-address> -p 16210 -t 1`

-By participating in TN10, you help stress-test the Crescendo Hardfork environment and prepare for a robust mainnet launch in early May.
+By participating in TN10, you help stress-test the Crescendo Hardfork environment and prepare for a robust mainnet in end of April / early May.
 Share any challenges or successes in the #testnet Discord channel, and thank you for supporting Kaspa’s continued evolution.